SYSTEM CONCEPT - TRANSPORTER ARCHITECTURE (LAGANN-X)

 Thomas Yoo

 Thomas Yoo is a Senior Manager at Chadol, an interim-management and consulting firm, where he has led consulting engagements and business development initiatives across multiple industries.
-His experience includes building B2B relationships and managing multi-stakeholder projects in Korea and internationally, with early engagement across the NASA and commercial space station ecosystem.
+His experience includes building B2B relationships and managing multi-stakeholder projects in Korea and internationally.

 Starport Space is incorporated in Delaware and is in early-stage concept development and partner discovery.